Hearing other caregivers' stories can transform expectations.

 One friend asked if I had written a love story.

-I did not think so at the outset, but as I re-read my journey journal chapters, they suggested an answer.
-I found a story of love.
+I did not think so at the time, but as I re-read my journal chapters, I found a story of love.
 A love for My Love, for those who surrounded us, and a love for humanity.
 It is hard to think of this story without being filled with the love shared with My Love and me by so many people.

 I am glad I finally made the decision to